 IPL therapy is considered a non-ablative resurfacing technique, which means that it targets the lower layers of skin (dermis) without affecting the top layers of skin (epidermis).

 The results are not as dramatic as ablative resurfacing where both the dermis and epidermis are injured to produce a much more noticeable overall outcome.
 The advantage of IPL therapy is its minimal downtime – a patient can often have the procedure done in their lunch break and return to work immediately afterwards.

 IPL is one of the safest light-based facial treatments available.

 Intense Pulse Light IPL is a technology used in various skin treatments.
 Photo Facial is a term for skin treatment that uses some kind of light based technology primarily for boosting collagen, treating brown spots, and diminishing broken capillaries.

 A handheld flashgun is passed across the skin, delivering a spectral range of light that targets the hair or skin concern.

 Vascular lesions including spider veins, port wine stains, rosy cheeks, rosacea, freckles, aged marks, facial lines, wrinkles and the removal of unwanted dark hair, anginomas and mild to moderate acne and stretch marks.

 Impact of IPL treatment varies from patient to patient.

 Throughout the treatment session the patient must wear protective eyewear.
 IPL treatments are relatively painless compared to other facial rejuvenation techniques.
-The sensation has been likened to a light pinch or the snap of a rubber band, but some people find it distressing.
+The sensation has been likened to a light pinch or the snap of a rubber band.

 Minor Side Effects